fwd/search/README.md

-# search
 Open Source Search Engine.
+Coming Soon.

+# Notify Me
+Star/Watch this project here on Github to be notified of launch.